 1. Aaaaa (starting from the navel)

 The fourth sound -- the Mmmmm through the lips -- is known as a seed sound and is as just as important as the other sounds.

 This mantra means "I am That" in the sense of "I am God".
 Obviously it reflects a philosophy in which we are all seen as inseparable from God, not a dualistic philosophy in which the world is separate from God.
 It must be repeated silently and synchronised with the breathing: "SO" on the inbreath and "HAM" on the outbreath.

 (pr.
 OM NAH-MAH SHI-VAH-YAH)

 This is the basic Shiva mantra.
 It means, roughly, "Om and salutations to Shiva."
 Shiva is here used as a name for God.
-It is generally most effective when synchronised with the breathing.
-I have found the most effective way to use it is to repeat OM on the inbreath and NAMAH SHIVAYA on the outbreath.
+It is generally most effective when synchronised with the breathing, for example by repeating the entire mantra on the inbreath and then again on the outbreath.

 It is also possible to strengthen this mantra by adding the "seed sounds" Shrim and Klim.
 Shrim is the seed sound for the abundance of Lakshmi, the goddess of prosperity.
 Klim is the seed sound for attracting something to yourself.
 The mantra then becomes: